bryaodo/stock-market-app/README.md

 ![image](https://user-images.githubusercontent.com/128628571/231878657-774f2c5b-03ec-4baf-9402-ce3438bc753b.png)

-If there is an error, it is possible you have another application running on port 3002, which means you either need to close the existing application, or change the port number that the stock application runs on.
+If there is an error, it is possible you have another application running on port 3002, which means you either need to close the existing application that is currently running on port 3002.

-To do this [insert guide here, I’d like to go back and change the app so that it uses process variables, making it so if a user needs to make a change they only have to do it in one, easy to reach spot. could do this for API key as well]
+### Director's commentary - this code was written before I learned about process.env variables or customization, so changing the port is not reflected in this project

 ## Accessing the application
-To access the application, ensure that you’ve received the message “server is up on port [port number]” and keep the terminal window open.
-Then, navigate to your web browser of choice and type in “http://localhost:3002/”, replacing the  “3002” with what ever port number is displayed in your terminal window.
+To access the application, ensure that you’ve received the message “server is up on port 3002” and keep the terminal window open.
+Then, navigate to your web browser of choice and type in “(http://localhost:3002/)”.
 You should see the main page of the stock window, like so:

 ![image](https://user-images.githubusercontent.com/128628571/231878816-8bc3beb1-aa5f-4c09-8717-92651bc95e6c.png)